-Boxing in the components in the design of Figure 46, the estimated printed circuit board surface area is 1.025 in2 (661 mm2).
+Boxing in the components in the design of Figure 46 the estimated printed circuit board area is 1.025 in2 (661 mm2).
 This area does not include test points or connectors.
-If the area needs to be reduced, this can be done by using a two sided assembly and replacing the 0603 sized passives with a smaller sized equivalent.

 11.1.1 Third-Party Products Disclaimer

 TI'S PUBLICATION OF INFORMATION REGARDING THIRD-PARTY PRODUCTS OR SERVICES DOES NOT CONSTITUTE AN ENDORSEMENT REGARDING THE SUITABILITY OF SUCH PRODUCTS OR SERVICES OR A WARRANTY, REPRESENTATION OR ENDORSEMENT OF SUCH PRODUCTS OR SERVICES, EITHER ALONE OR IN COMBINATION WITH ANY TI PRODUCT OR SERVICE.